droundy/fac/web/documentation.md

 ## To do list

+1. Ignore missing files if they aren't explicitly required.
+This should deal with the case where a dependency is removed (i.e. we no longer depend on it) and the file itself is also removed.

 2. Use inotify to avoid rescanning the entire source tree.

 5. On BSD and Darwin systems, use ktrace rather than ptrace.